Back to blog

 Reading

-The 2023 KS2 SATs reading paper takes place on Wednesday 10th May.
+The 2024 Key Stage 2 SATs reading paper takes place on Tuesday 14th May.
 It takes 60 minutes, including reading time, with a total of 50 marks available.
-The questions are designed to assess your child’s comprehension, and are linked closely to the national curriculum.
+Questions are linked to the national curriculum and assess your child's reading comprehension ability.

-Your child will be given three texts to read, with a set of questions to answer about each.
-Students must use the information in the texts to answer the questions.
-Some questions will include a page reference so your child knows which page of text will contain the answer they are looking for.
+Your child will have three texts to read, with a set of questions to answer about each.
+Children must use the information in the texts to answer the questions.
+Some questions will include a page reference so your child knows which page of text contains the answer they are looking for.

 The three texts are each likely to be in different genres.
-Students should read one text and answer the questions about it, before moving on to read the next text.
+Children should read one text and answer the questions about it, before moving on to read the next text.

-Year 6 SATs reading mock test on Atom
+A question in a Year 6 SATs English reading mock test on Atom

 The Year 6 SATs reading paper includes several different question types.
 The space for the answer shows what type of answer is needed.
 Children should read the instructions carefully so they know how to answer the question.
 Answer formats include:

-• Short answers: Some questions are followed by a short line or box.
-This shows that only a word or a few words is needed for the answer.
+• Short answers: some questions are followed by a short line or box.
+This shows that only a word or a few words are needed for the answer

-• Labelling: Students will have to label the text to show certain elements such as the title.
+• Labelling: children will have to label the text to show certain elements such as the title

-• Several line answers: Some questions are followed by a few lines.
-This gives students space to write more words or a sentence or two.
+• Several line answers: some questions are followed by a few lines.
+This gives children space to write more words or a sentence or two

-• Longer answers: Some questions are followed by more answer lines.
+• Longer answers: some questions are followed by more answer lines.
 This shows that a longer, more detailed answer is needed.
-Students should write in full sentences and refer to the text in their answer.
+Children should write in full sentences and refer to the text in their answer

-• Selected answers: For some questions, students do not need to write anything at all and instead should choose the correct multiple choice answer option.
+• Selected answers: children will not need to write anything – instead, they should choose the correct option from a list of choices

-• Ranking/ordering: Students will need to number the events to show the order in which they happen in the text.
+• Ranking/ordering: children will need to number the events to show the order in which they happen in the text

 There are 120 marks available across the three English papers.
 Your child’s raw score (out of 120) will be converted into a scaled score.
 This makes sure all pupils in the year group are tested on a consistent scale.
 The scaled score is adjusted for any differences in the difficulty of the test year on year.